 Equally imaginative science came from Lloyd’s earlier descriptions of the “Yegua and Cook Mountain” formations and the thousands of seismographic registrations he ostensibly recorded.
 Lloyd, a former patent medicine salesman, and other self-proclaimed geologists, were the antithesis of the AAPG professional ethic.

-Today, the association is the world’s largest professional geological society with more than 31,000 members in 116 countries.
-AAPG still embraces a membership code that assures “integrity, business ethics, personal honor, and professional conduct.”
+The world’s largest professional geological society, a nonprofit organization, maintains a membership code to assure “integrity, business ethics, personal honor, and professional conduct.”